-n José Andrés' Peruvian take on sushi, briny sea urchin rests atop rolls of aji-amarillo–infused potatoes, stuffed with batons of crunchy jicama.
+In José Andrés' Peruvian take on sushi, briny sea urchin rests atop rolls of ají-amarillo–infused potatoes, stuffed with batons of crunchy jicama.
+Lime and yuzu add a bright pop of citrus while fried quinoa provides irresistible crunch in this flavor-packed appetizer.

 - Kosher salt